The best airport in every state

 Massachusetts: Boston Logan International Airport, Boston

-Situated just three miles (5km) from the city it serves, Boston Logan International Airport is an ideal choice for those wishing to fly into Massachusetts.
-The large airport, which has four terminals and covers a total area of 1,700 acres, is well-equipped with a wide range of shops, restaurants and services.
-Recent travellers have also praised how easy it is to navigate, although ongoing construction projects have resulted in some delays.
+Situated just three miles from the city it serves, Boston Logan International Airport is an ideal choice for those wishing to fly into Massachusetts.
+The large airport, which has four terminals and covers a total area of 1,700 acres, is well-equipped with a wide range of shops, restaurants, and services.

 Michigan: Detroit Metropolitan Wayne County Airport, Romulus